We Fight So The Dogs of Puerto Rico Don’t Have To.

-The Sato Project is Dedicated to Rescuing Abused and Abandoned Dogs in Puerto Rico.
+The Sato Project is dedicated to rescuing the abused and abandoned dogs of Puerto Rico.

-Join us and learn more about our organization, mission, and our exceptional approach to rescue.
+Join us in this fight and learn more about our organization, mission, and our exceptional approach to rescue.

 Dogs Rescued & Flown to new homes